 DOMAssistantEvents Module

-The DOMAssistantEvents module offers various methods for adding and removing handlers for one or several events on an element.
+The DOMAssistantEvents module offers various methods for adding and removing handlers for one or several events on an element, using either traditional event handling or event delegation.
 It also contains functionality for stopping default actions and bubbling of events.

 addEvent(evt, func)